mmarquez76/WeatherDesk/README.md

 Change the wallpaper based on the weather and (optionally) the time.

+A fork of Bharadwaj Raju's original [WeatherDesk](https://gitlab.com/bharadwaj-raju/WeatherDesk) that uses a different weather API, due to changes with Yahoo's weather API.

 ![WeatherDesk](http://i.imgur.com/F2Lml2n.png)

 Thanks to [Martin Hansen](http://stackoverflow.com/users/2118300/martin-hansen) for the original `Desktop.py` module.